Petchikutti/multi_clip_gan/README.md

 # multi_clip_gan
 # 🧠 Enhancing Image Captioning Using MultiCLIP-GAN Integration

-This project focuses on generating accurate and contextually relevant image captions by enhancing low-quality images using GANs and generating captions using multimodal models like CLIP and BLIP.
+This project focuses on generating accurate and contextually relevant image captions by enhancing low-quality images using RealESRGAN and generating captions using multimodal models like CLIP and BLIP.

 ---